 1 Removing Cable Handlebar End

-It doesn’t make any difference which end you remove first, since the mower is upright we’ll begin by removing the handlebar cable end.
-The most common type self drive control is the bail lever, some like Honda may use a thumb style control.
+It doesn’t make any difference which ends you remove first.
+Since the mower is upright, we’ll begin by removing the handlebar cable end.
+The most common type of self-drive control is the bail lever, like Honda may use a thumb style control.
 Whatever you have, the repair is very similar.

-With the correct cable identified, locate the outer cables anchor point on the handle bar.
-The winged tab is the most common type anchor, however some may be fastened with a bolt.
-To release the winged type use a pliers to press on the wings and pull the cable outer free.
+With the correct cable identified, locate the outer cables anchor point on the handlebar.
+The winged tab is the most common type anchor, however, some may be fastened with a bolt.
+To release the winged type, use pliers to press on the wings and pull the outer cable free.

-Cable Fasteners – Some mowers like Honda may fasten the drive cable to the handle bar by means of threaded cable end.
-Using two wrench’s hold one nut and loosen the other, now back off the nuts to release the cable outer end and unhook the braided cable end from the bail lever, if not already disconnected.
+Cable Fasteners – Some mowers like Honda may fasten the drive cable to the handlebar by means of a threaded cable end.
+Using two wrenches, hold one nut and loosen the other, now back off the nuts to release the cable outer end, and unhook the braided cable end from the bail lever, if not already disconnected.

 (This fastener also doubles as the cable adjuster)